Bikaner Travel Guide – A 2-Day Itinerary of Forts, Food & Desert Magic

 Anup Mahal — Where gold gleams and royal stories echo through time.

-Make your way to Ganga Mahal, a 20th-century addition by Maharaja Ganga Singh.
-It houses the grand Ganga Singh Hall, now a museum showcasing Bikaner’s military and artistic heritage.
-You’ll find vintage weaponry, coins, paintings, and even a World War I biplane on display.
+Ganga Mahal – A 20th-century addition by Maharaja Ganga Singh, housing the Ganga Singh Hall museum, vintage weaponry, paintings, coins, and even a World War I biplane.

-Chandra Mahal showcases royal luxury at its peak—gold-plated décor, mirrorwork, and gemstone-infused paintings.
-Smart mirror placements here once served as ancient surveillance for the royals.
+Chandra Mahal – Showcases royal luxury at its peak with gold-plated décor, mirrorwork, and gemstone-infused paintings.
+Clever mirror placements once served as ancient surveillance for the royals.

-Wrap up at Badal Mahal, or the Palace of Clouds, known for its rain-themed frescoes of Radha and Krishna, and paintings symbolizing devotion and endurance.
-A poetic end to a regal exploration.
+Badal Mahal (Palace of Clouds) – Famous for its rain-themed frescoes of Radha and Krishna, and paintings symbolizing devotion and endurance.
+A poetic conclusion to your exploration.

-Keep your energy alive for a late evening stroll and shopping spree through the bustling and decorative markets of Bikaner.
-If you start feeling low, a bite of bhujia or a juicy rasgulla will instantly refresh you.
-Head to Kote Gate Bazaar, a lively street running parallel to the railway line.
-Kote Gate itself is one of the historic gateways to the old city of Bikaner.
+Keep your energy up for a late evening stroll and shopping spree through the bustling markets of Bikaner.
+If you start feeling low, a bite of Bikaneri bhujia or a juicy rasgulla will instantly refresh you.
+Begin your walk at Kote Gate Bazaar, a lively street running parallel to the railway line.
+Kote Gate itself is one of the historic gateways to the old city, blending history with modern-day commerce.

-I once read, “Bikaner is a city where one half of the population is busy making bhujia, and the other half is busy eating it.”
-That could feel more accurate when you're wandering through Kote Gate.
-This street is home to some of the most renowned bhujia brands like Bikaji, Bhikharam Chandmal, and Bishanlal Babulal—names that are synonymous with Bikaneri snacks.
+As the locals say, “Bikaner is a city where one half of the population is busy making bhujia, and the other half is busy eating it.”
+This sentiment comes alive as you wander through Kote Gate, home to famous bhujia brands like Bikaji, Bhikharam Chandmal, and Bishanlal Babulal—names synonymous with Bikaneri snacks.

 Street view of Kote Gate Bazaar, lined with traditional shops and local crowds.

-Bikaner by night is quieter, but no less charming.
-Its stories stay with you—in the rustle of sarees, the chime of temple bells, and the crunch of that last bhujia bite.
+Bikaner by night is quieter yet enchanting—the rustle of sarees, the chime of temple bells, and the crunch of the last bhujia bite linger in memory, making the city feel alive even after dark.

-Sleep well, for Day 2 brings curious turns—from rats in temples to sunsets in the dunes.
+Sleep well—Day 2 promises curious turns, from rats in temples to sunsets over the desert dunes!

 Karni Mata Temple, Deshnok — Rajasthan’s iconic Rat Temple, home to thousands of sacred rats.

-After breakfast, gear up for a 30 km drive south from Bikaner to the village of Deshnok—home to one of the world’s most unusual shrines: the Karni Mata Temple, famously known as the Rat Temple.
+After breakfast, drive 30 km south of Bikaner to the village of Deshnok, home to one of the world’s most unusual shrines: the Karni Mata Temple, famously known as the Rat Temple.

-Dedicated to Karni Mata, a 14th-century mystic believed to be an incarnation of Goddess Durga, the temple houses over 20,000 sacred rats.
-These revered rodents—called kabbas—are considered incarnations of her devotees.
-Spotting a rare white rat is believed to bring great luck, and if one runs across your feet, consider it a blessing.
+Dedicated to Karni Mata, a 14th-century mystic believed to be an incarnation of Goddess Durga, the temple houses over 20,000 sacred rats, known as kabbas.
+Spotting a rare white rat is considered extremely lucky, and if one scurries across your feet, it’s regarded as a blessing.
+Remarkably, even during historical plagues, Deshnok remained untouched.
+Devotees consider food nibbled by these rats as prasad, a sacred honor to consume.

-Deshnok’s lanes are lined with small, no-frill eateries—each serving a slice of Rajasthani warmth.
-If you’re hungry after the temple visit, pause here for lunch.
-I’d nudge you toward a plate of Ker Sangri, the desert’s own melody of wild berries and spice, or the comforting richness of Jodhpuri Gatta—a dish that tastes like tradition.
-No frills, just food with soul.
-The kind that lingers long after the last bite.
+Deshnok’s lanes are lined with small, no-frills eateries, each serving a slice of Rajasthani warmth.
+After your temple visit, pause for a local desert-inspired lunch—try Ker Sangri, a tangy-spiced desert berry dish, or Jodhpuri Gatta, a comforting specialty that tastes like tradition itself.
+Simple, soulful food that lingers long after the last bite.

-After exploring the mystical charm of Deshnok, it's time to head back towards Bikaner city.
-On the way back to Bikaner from Deshnok, a quick halt at the National Research Centre on Camel (NRCC) makes for a unique desert experience.
-Located near the Jorbeer area, this government-run camel breeding farm is one of Asia’s largest and offers a fascinating glimpse into Rajasthan’s most iconic animal.
+After exploring the mystical charm of Deshnok, head back towards Bikaner city with a unique desert stop at the National Research Centre on Camel (NRCC).
+Located near Jorbeer, this government-run camel breeding farm is one of Asia’s largest camel centres and offers a fascinating insight into Rajasthan’s most iconic animal.

 Spread over 2,000 acres, NRCC is home to over 400 camels.
-Established in 1984, the centre focuses on breeding, training, and research—supporting not just the animals but also the local communities that rely on them.
+Established in 1984, the centre focuses on camel breeding, training, and research, supporting both the animals and the local communities that depend on them.

-Visitors can stroll through camel enclosures, watch calves at play, and explore a small museum that showcases the role of camels in desert life.
-The souvenir shop is worth a look too—think camel leather goods, bone art, and quirky keepsakes.
+Visitors can stroll through camel enclosures, watch playful calves, and explore a small museum that highlights the role of camels in desert life.
+Don’t miss the souvenir shop, featuring camel leather goods, bone art, and quirky keepsakes.
+For a truly unique treat, try camel milk ice cream or a chilled camel milk drink—it’s a taste of the desert you won’t forget.

-Pro Tip: Plan your visit around 3 PM—this is when the herd returns from their daily desert stroll.
-Watching nearly 400 camels marching back is quite a sight!
+💡Pro Tip: Plan your visit around 3 PM, when the herd returns from their daily desert stroll.
+Watching nearly 400 camels march back across the desert is a spectacular sight and perfect for photography.

 Meet the camels of NRCC, Bikaner — exploring the ship of the desert in their natural habitat.